dasShaker/Valheim-DynamicIP-Server-Discord-Bot/README.md

     @echo off
     START "Valheim Discord Bot" /Min "LOCATION OF PYTHON.EXE ON YOUR COMPUTER" "LOCATION OF THIS SCRIPT ON YOUR COMPUTER"

 You need the full path to the locations listed.
-Copy the path to in between the quotes.
+Copy the path and replace the text between the quotes.
+The quotes are important.

 Running this edited Server Startup batch file will cause the Discord bot script to run.
 When you shut down the server, you will need to also shut down the command prompt window that is running the bot script.